 To create a CHT analysis, first, select the desired geometry and click on ‘Create Simulation’:

-A list of all the supported CAD formats can be found here.
+Please note that .stl models are not supported for CHT analyses.
+A list of alternative supported CAD formats can be found here.

 Next, a window with a list of analysis types supported in SimScale will be displayed: